JamesonRGrieve/shma-svc-mariadb/docs/README.md

   (`mariadb_internal_network`) that is not exposed publicly.
 Kubernetes runtimes render a `ClusterIP` Service alongside a restrictive `NetworkPolicy` that limits ingress to in-namespace workloads unless overridden.
-- Post-deploy tasks scope the `root` account to loopback (`localhost`, `127.0.0.1`, `::1`) and remove wildcard entries only when they exist, eliminating unnecessary churn.
+- Post-deploy tasks enforce a strict whitelist for the `root` account.
+Any `root@host` entries not in `mariadb_root_allowed_hosts` are removed automatically.
 For one-time remote maintenance, forward the socket over SSH instead of relaxing host grants:
-  1. `ssh -L 13306:127.0.0.1:{{ mariadb_service_port }} admin@database-host`
+  1. `ssh -i ~/.ssh/admin_id -J bastion@example.com -L 13306:127.0.0.1:{{ mariadb_service_port }} mariadb-admin@database-host`
   2. Connect with your local client against `127.0.0.1:13306` using the root credentials.
   3. Close the tunnel when finished; no server-side configuration changes are required.
 - Default server configuration enforces `{{ mariadb_character_set }}` / `{{ mariadb_collation }}` and